defx/synergy/docs/pages/index.md

 ## Getting started

-If you're new to Synergy then the best place to start is the Learn by Example section.
+If you're new to Synergy then the best place to start is the _Learn by Example_ section.
 It will introduce you to all of the features of Synergy by showing different examples that will help you to understand and learn quickly.
-Once you've worked your way through the examples there is also a Reference section for you to dip into whenever you need to quickly look up any particular detail.